SGBuildex APIs

 required

-Array of Lift Datahub (object) or Piling Installation Record (object) or Ultimate Load Test (object) or Working Load Test (object) or Concrete Cube Test (Contractor) (object) or Steel Element Test (object) or Steel Rebar Test (object) or Site Progress (object) or Qualified Person and Site Supervisor Attendance (object) (Data Element JSON)
+Array of Lift Datahub (object) or Piling Installation Record (object) or Ultimate Load Test (object) or Working Load Test (object) or Concrete Cube Test (Contractor) (object) or Concrete Cube Test (Laboratory) (object) or Steel Element Test (object) or Steel Rebar Test (object) or Site Progress (object) or Qualified Person and Site Supervisor Attendance (object) or Manpower Utilization (object) or Manpower Distribution (object) or ERSS Approval (object) or Monitoring of Building Settlement (object) or Notification to Commissioner of Building Control (object) or Project Document (object) (Data Element JSON)

 JSON payload of data element documents.